Click to Rate and Give Feedback

-Retrieves the address of an exported function or variable from the specified dynamic-link library (DLL).
+Retrieves the address of an exported function (also known as a procedure) or variable from the specified dynamic-link library (DLL).

 Syntax